konata/dotfiles/readme.md

 ### install

-here goes your scripts for package manager (brew / cask / npm / conda / cargo) to restore all your global packages via `package` task
+here goes your scripts for package manager (brew / cask / npm / conda / cargo / pip ) to restore all your global packages via `package` task

 ### macos